-28 SI 2016/649 The Statutory Auditors and Third Country Auditors Regulations 2016, Schedule 1, paragraph 7.
+&lt;sup>30 SI 2016/649 The Statutory Auditors and Third Country Auditors Regulations 2016, Schedule 1, paragraph 7.

-29 'Partner' includes any individual with authority to bind the firm with respect to the performance of a professional services engagement.
+&lt;sup>31 'Partner' includes any individual with authority to bind the firm with respect to the performance of a professional services engagement.

-30 The timing of the audit firm's resignation as auditor is determined in accordance with paragraph 1.49 of this Ethical Standard.
+&lt;sup>32 The timing of the audit firm's resignation as auditor is determined in accordance with paragraph 1.50 of this Ethical Standard.

-- commencing when the person ceased to be a covered person, or until the person ceases employment with the entity, whichever is the sooner. - 2.46 In the circumstances covered by paragraph 2.45, where the responsibility for the engagement is assigned by legislation or regulation and the auditor cannot resign from the engagement (e.g. for certain public sector bodies) the firm shall apply alternative safeguards to reduce threats to integrity or objectivity to a level where independence would not be compromised. - 2.47 Where a person who is either a partner or another person (including a person whose services are at the disposal or under the control of the firm) who is personally approved as a statutory auditor as described in paragraph 2.40 (other than someone covered by paragraph 2.44) or was a former member of an engagement team, joins the entity as a director, a member of the audit committee or body performing equivalent functions, or in a key management position, within two years of ceasing to be a covered person for the entity, the firm shall ensure that no significant connections remain between the firm and the individual and consider whether the composition of the engagement team is appropriate (paragraph 2.41 also applies in the case of a former partner). - 2.48 The firm evaluates the appropriateness of the composition of the engagement team using the factors listed in paragraph 2.41 and alters or strengthens the engagement team to address any threat to the integrity, objectivity or independence of the firm or covered persons that may be identified. - 2.49 If a former partner of the firm, or another person personally approved as a statutory auditor as described in paragraph 2.40 formerly employed by or otherwise at the disposal of or under the control of the firm, has joined an entity as a director, a member of the audit committee or body performing equivalent functions, or in a key management position, the firm shall not accept an engagement for the entity where the person had, prior to leaving the firm and: - (a) in the case of a partner, within two years before acceptance of the engagement; or - (b) in the case of another person, within one year before acceptance of the engagement;
+- 2.46 In the circumstances covered by paragraph 2.45, where the responsibility for the engagement is assigned by legislation or regulation and the auditor cannot resign from the engagement (e.g. for certain public sector bodies) the firm shall apply alternative safeguards to reduce threats to integrity or objectivity to a level where independence would not be compromised. - 2.47 Where a person who is either a partner or another person (including a person whose services are at the disposal or under the control of the firm) who is personally approved as a statutory auditor as described in paragraph 2.40 (other than someone covered by paragraph 2.44) or was a former member of an engagement team, joins the entity as a director, a member of the audit committee or body performing equivalent functions, or in a key management position, within two years of ceasing to be a covered person for the entity, the firm shall ensure that no significant connections remain between the firm and the individual and consider whether the composition of the engagement team is appropriate (paragraph 2.41 also applies in the case of a former partner). - 2.48 The firm evaluates the appropriateness of the composition of the engagement team using the factors listed in paragraph 2.41 and alters or strengthens the engagement team to address any threat to the integrity, objectivity or independence of the firm or covered persons that may be identified. - 2.49 If a former partner of the firm, or another person personally approved as a statutory auditor as described in paragraph 2.40 formerly employed by or otherwise at the disposal of or under the control of the firm, has joined an entity as a director, a member of the audit committee or body performing equivalent functions, or in a key management position, the firm shall not accept an engagement for the entity where the person had, prior to leaving the firm and: - (a) in the case of a partner, within two years before acceptance of the engagement; or - (b) in the case of another person, within one year before acceptance of the engagement;